BumblebeeBat/FlyingFox/docs/outline.md

 Spends money into a channel.
 Possibly creates new channel.
 This extends the amount of time the channel is involved with the consensus process.
 This can re-add the channel to the consensus process.

 #### channel_block:
+- signed by both parties with active final bit. closes the channel immediately.
 - Proposes a final state for this channel.
 - No longer possible to `to_channel`.
 - Should be possible to have the channel state so some of the money is decided by the outcome of `contract + contract_state + oracle_id`.